hollyouellette/Election_Analysis/README.md

  - The county with the highest turnout.
  - The total votes for each candidate.
  - The percentage votes for each candidate.
- - The winner of the election based on the populat vote.
+ - The winner of the election based on the popular vote.

  ## Election-Audit Results

  ### Resources

- To complete this audit, the Data Source used was _**election_results.csv**_ (located in the Resources/ folder of this respository).
-The sofware used to complete the analysis was _**Python 3.9, Visual Studio Code, 1.52.1**_.
-The Candidate and County Resultes have been saved in the _**election_results.txt**_ file localed in the analysis/ folder of this repository.
+ To complete this audit, the Data Source used was _**election_results.csv**_ (located in the Resources/ folder of this repository).
+The software used to complete the analysis was _**Python 3.9, Visual Studio Code, 1.52.1**_.
+The Candidate and County Results have been saved in the _**election_results.txt**_ file located in the analysis/ folder of this repository.

  ### Summary